lochinbekabdullaev/cis1051-final-project/README.md

 I knew how to make a dice roll, which I did.
 Then I had to search up a youtube tutorial on how to create a bot that can display weather info, and I found the perfect video.
 However, I had to use a different package called nextcord instead of discord.py.
 But, luckily, both packages were similar, so no issues with that.
 The person writing the code was explaining what he was doing and it was helpful.
+I added one last thing, and I want to give a background on this.
+So, me and my friends have a groupchat, just to hang out, and I have this one friend that I like messing with, so I added some code so that whenever my friend messages in the server, my bot responds with one of the three phrases: "shareef no one asked", ":shushing_face:".
+I found this hilarious, and I can't wait to see his reaction when I add the bot into our friend server.

 Overall, I am statisfied with what I created, and I am planning on developing bots in the future because I had much fun in struggling and finding solutions to my problems.
 Also, I find it really cool coding a bot and it doing something, it